 Ethical review will be carried out by either the Health and Disabilities Ethics Committees (HDEC) or University of Otago Human Ethics (Health).
 The choice of committee will depend on the nature of your research.

 - University of Otago Human Ethics (Health)

-- Localising Patient consent and information (Word)
+- Localising participant information sheets and consent forms (Word)

 - HDEC locality authorisation for University of Otago non-DHB research

 - Quotes including Pharmacy and Southern Community Labs